Here is how I am voting for Judicial Candidates on the Los Angeles County November 4th Ballot:

 Ratifies tribal gaming compacts between the state and two Indian tribes in MaderaCounty.
 Eliminates the development of casinos by these tribes from the California Environmental Quality Act.

 Under current California law, Indian gambling casinos need to be built on reservation land.
 If this compact is ratified, that is if this proposition passes, it will be the first time that Indian tribes will have the right to build outside of the reservation.
 In my opinion, this is a bad precedent.
 It will lead to the development of casinos all over California, funding by Las Vegas interests.
 I think the current law that restricts casinos to reservations is a good one for California.
 Also, unlike previous Indian tribal compacts, this one provides zero dollars to the State of California or for California schools.
+Further, this is a Proposition that affects Madera County, only.
+The voters of Madera County should decide whether they want the casino in their county or not.
 This proposition is opposed by central valley businesses, farmers and community leaders, including a Supervisor of Madera County, the county which would benefit most from the development.
 Lastly, there are no requirements for the casinos to comply with California environmental regulations.

 Recommended vote on Proposition 48: NO